thomaspickup/QUB-CSC3002-Project/README.md

 ## To Do List
 In order of tasks
-* Implement Timing to compile_apiresults.py
+* Implement Boruta to attempt to select features from dataset
 * Add in Benign files and expand model to output whether it thinks something is malicious or not
-* Implement Boruta to attempt to select features from dataset
 * Test with the decision tree algorithm
 * Implement a product version that takes in the model and an api result and then outputs its predicted status